FIREFOXCYBER/docker-mycroft/README.md

 ```

 ## Run
+When you want to run the program, you can run it via the [CLI](#cli), or via the [GUI](#gui).

+### CLI

 To get persistent data and don't have, for example, to pair our instance every time the container is started.
 You can map a local directory into the container.
-Just replace the directory_on_local_machine with where you want the container mapped on your local machine (eg: /home/user/mycroft).
+Just replace the directory_on_local_machine with where you want the container mapped on your local machine (eg: `/home/user/mycroft`).

 Sounds can be played in the container using pulseaudio, without modifying any config files (Thanks to [fsmunoz](https://github.com/jessfraz/dockerfiles/issues/85#issuecomment-299431931)).